Billion Oyster Project Partnership

 The Nature Conservancy and Billion Oyster Project partner to restore the health of New York Harbor.

 The Nature Conservancy's dedication to marine protection in New York is longstanding.
 The Conservancy launched its first U.S. marine project in New York off the shores of Long Island and currently operates 100 marine projects worldwide.
-The Nature Conservancy New York City Program began its Healthy Harbor Project to protect and restore the NY/NJ Harbor Estuary to meet the biggest challenges facing people and nature.
+The Nature Conservancy in New York is working to restore harbor health to help create a healthy, thriving New York Harbor.

 - Globally, a staggering 85 percent of oyster reefs have been lost in the last 200 years.
 Factors including pollution, disease, overharvesting, drought and habitat loss have made oyster reefs the single most imperiled marine habitat on the planet.
 In fact, oyster beds once covered most of the Hudson-Raritan Estuary, but today’s populations are less than 0.01% what they once were in New York Harbor.